|Home / Headlines / FDA Forgot A Few ADHD Drug Related Deaths and Injuries|

 The jury took less than two hours to reject the insanity defense and find him guilty of murder and the judge imposed the maximum 70-year prison sentence allowed.

-A formal statement issued by Errol Jr's mother and two sisters said: "On behalf of Janet, Erica and Carly Beumel, we were surprised and deeply saddened that Errol did not receive guilty but mentally ill so that he could have the medical care he needs.
+A formal statement issued by Errol Jr's mother and two sisters said: "we were surprised and deeply saddened that Errol did not receive guilty but mentally ill so that he could have the medical care he needs.
 It is clear to us that this is necessary, and in the face of this tragedy, we still love him."

 At the February 10, 2006 hearing, the FDA advisory panel recommended black box warning labels for ADHD drugs and said that a medication guide should be provided to parents and patients when the drugs are prescribed.